reviewdog/reviewdog/proto/rdp/README.md

 support more than 10 formats like stylish, compact, codeframe, html, etc...
 Users may want to use a certain format for every diagnostic tools they use, but not all tools support their desired format.
-It takes time to implement many formats for each tool and it's actually not worth doing it for most of cases, IMO.
+It takes time to implement many formats for each tool and it's actually not worth doing it for most of the cases, IMO.

 RDP Report Formatter should support formating of diagnostic results based on RDP.
 Then, diagnostic tools can focus on improving diagnostic feature